jadebustos/opencv-examples/face-detection/README.md

 This directory contains code to create a container to run an application to recognize people with the aim to authenticate users.

-## Running the container image using Podman
+## Creating and running the container image using Podman

 To create the container: